 Having said that, bear in mind that Live Caption is only available in English (US) at the moment.
 To learn about how to use Live Captions in Windows 11, follow our linked guide.

-Voice Access is another accessibility feature in Windows 11 22H2 build that will let you navigate Windows 11 with your voice.
+Voice Access is another cool accessibility feature in the Windows 11 2022 update that will let you navigate Windows 11 with your voice.
 And again, it’s fast, responsive, and works even when your PC is offline.
 You can basically control and interact with each UI element of Windows 11 using just your voice.

 Currently, as expected, this feature only supports English (US).
 To turn on Voice Access, open the Settings app and navigate to Accessibility -> Speech -> enable “Voice Access”.
 You can find out more information about Voice Access in Windows 11 from our linked article.